kristianmandrup/racer-mw/Architecture-Overview.md

 This call is a little longer, but much clearer.

-The benefits of the hash (Object) call approach are...
+The benefits of the hash (Object) call approach are:

 - easier to remember parameter names than calling order
 - clearer code